NateEag/how-i-code/content/code-review.rst

 In general, a reviewer should ask the author why the code is right, rather than telling them why it's wrong.
-This helps keep the conversation focused on improving the code, helps keep egos in check, and helps the author learn from the reviewer (people rarely listen when given advice, but when they have to answer questions, they are forced to think).
+This helps keep the conversation focused on improving the code, helps keep egos in check, and helps the author learn from the reviewer (people rarely listen when given advice, but answering questions requires either thought or a willingness to look stupid).

 Every point a reviewer brings up needs a response from the author.
 The wise forms of response are explanations and patches.